hatkirby/ArchipelagoWizard/README.md

 # ArchipelagoWizard

 ArchipelagoWizard is a tool that can be used to generate YAML files compatible with the [Archipelago](https://archipelago.gg/) multiworld multi-game randomizer.
-It aims to replicate the experience of using the archipelago.gg website, while also allowing you to configure options for worlds that are not officially supported by Archipelago.
+It aims to replicate the experience of using the archipelago.gg website for creating YAMLs, while also allowing you to configure options for worlds that are not officially supported by Archipelago.

 ## Features